Complete the form below to determine whether the W&M Online MS in Business Analytics is the right fit for you.

 Completion of this course ensures that students have sufficient skills in Excel.
 This non-credit course will be available in Canvas throughout the program for students' reference as needed.

-At the discretion of the institution, students with documented expertise in mathematics, statistics, computer science, business and economics, and other quantitative subjects can waive the four "First Semester" courses, worth a total of 8 credits, completing the program in as few as 68 weeks.
-Students who take the four First Semester courses are still able to graduate in as few as 75 weeks.
+At the discretion of the institution, students with documented expertise in mathematics, statistics, computer science, business and economics, and other quantitative subjects can waive the four prerequisite courses, completing the program in as few as 68 weeks.
+Students who are required to take the prerequisites are still able to graduate in as few as 75 weeks.
 Speak with an Admissions Advisor at 877-212-7180 to learn more.

 How much rain will fall next month?
 How many cars will Toyota sell next year?
 Which candidate will win the election?
 Many future outcomes are similarly uncertain.
 The topic of probability can be described as finding mathematical representations that describe these types of uncertain circumstances.
 These mathematical constructs are typically called probability distributions, and this course includes discussion of many such distributions that are applicable in a variety of contexts.
 Evaluating these probabilities helps us think about what might happen in the future.
 Statistics can be described as interpreting data we have collected to infer the underlying truths.
 For example, suppose that a poll of voters favors Candidate A to Candidate B by a 52 percent to 48 percent margin.
 Given that data, we might then, in the vein of statistics, evaluate the likelihood that the entire population of voters actually does favor Candidate A. This course covers many such techniques of inference.